16. Environments and evaluation (*)#

 A call to gen_power creates a local environment

-that defines one variable, `p
+that defines one variable, p

-`, where argument’s value
+, where the argument’s value

 is stored.
 Then, we create a function whose associated environment